This post may contain affiliate links. Read my disclosure policy.

 - 1 teaspoon mustard powder

-- Combine all of the ingredients in a bowl and mix well.
+- Combine all of the ingredients in a bowl and whisk well to combine.

 - Store in the refrigerator.
 Will keep for several weeks.